franciscoctavares/linsolve/README.md

 ## Currently working on
 * Fixing documentation
 * Changing methods visibility(only members that will stay public are those that are accessed outside the class)
+* Adding missing error handling and making all methods more error resistant in general

 ## Coming soon
 * More branching straegies